cillian64/dmf-5008-backpack/README.md

  - [Example PCB](http://www.gabotronics.com/discontinued-products/pcb-avr-xmegalab.htm)

 # Interface and code
- - Accept ASCII characters and print them as normal, maybe even compatible with the Sparkfun LCD backpack protocol.
+ - Accept ASCII characters and print them as normal, compatible with the Sparkfun LCD backpack protocol.
- - Accept some sort of control characters to do drawing primitives
+ - Maybe accept some sort of control characters to do drawing primitives
  - Maybe implement some of the ASCII drawing character code-pages.
- - Do I accept USART and SPI slave the whole time?
-Or have a jumper?
+ - Just accept USART, no point in SPI slave.
  - Probably worth using a modified version of the gabotronics library.

-# Parts
+# Parts and notes
- - STM32F405RG is 48-pin LQFP, cheapest F4 with FSMC, about £6.50
- - Or I use a 48-pin F0 for £1 and bit-bang it.
-Sounds like the interface won't mine if I go too slow, and doesn't seem too complicated.
- - MIC4832 is used by example schematic for the EL step-up but that doesn't seem to exist anymore.
- - Gabotronics EL board uses MIC4826 or MIC4827 or MIC4832 for different
-   voltages, all of which don't exist anymore.
+ - STM32F042C6T6 in LQFP-48 should be able to bit-bang the parallel interface, do UART, chat to the I2C EL inverter, and do USB CDC.
+ - MAX14521 is the only EL inverter with appropriate voltage which I can easily acquire.
+Nice that I can dim it over I2C.
+Run it off 3v3.
+Ground hoop it.
+ - TLV1220 will easily provide the 20mA I need on 5V for the display
+ - Need a simple 3v3 LDO for running off 5V sources
+ - Level conversion: all the pins on teh display I talk to are TTL, which means they will accept 2.5V as a high signal.
+Only question is whether the STM32 has enough 5V tolerant pins for receiving the TTL signals.
+ -